organisciak/dissertation/document/5_design_objective.md

 ![Proportions of tags which were poor, okay, good, or great, by condition.](../images/tagQuality.png) {#fig:tagQualities}

-If we assume that the difference between the ground truth categories is roughly linear -- e.g., that a rating of 4 ('great') is twice as good as a rating of 2 ('okay') -- then the quality ranks can be averaged.
+Another approach to understanding the quality of tags is in averaging the ratings from 1 ('poor') to 4 ('great').
+This is an imperfect assumption, given that distances between ordinal categories are not perceived in a perfectly linear manner, but it provides a general sense of each condition's performance.
 Controlling by item, Figure @fig:tagItemQualities shows the distribution of average qualities for each image, with accompanying statistics in Table @tbl:tagItemQualities2.
 Each datum represents the average quality for one of the 100 tags studies; for example, a median of 3.00 for the TRAIN condition means that for half of the tags, you are likely to get a tag that is at the 'good' end of the scale.

 ![Distribution of each item's average tag quality.](../images/tagItemQuality.png) {#fig:tagItemQualities}